alemart/speedy-vision/README.md

 ###### FAST algorithm

-For any variation of the FAST algorithm[1], the `config` object accepts the following additional keys:
+For any variation of the FAST algorithm[1], the `config` object accepts the following additional key:

 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.
-* `denoise: boolean`.
-Whether or not to apply a gaussian filter to denoise the image before finding the features.
-Defaults to `true`.

 Note: `config.sensitivity` is an easy-to-use parameter and does *not* map linearly to `config.threshold`.

 [1] Rosten, Edward; Drummond, Tom.
 "Machine learning for high-speed corner detection".
 European Conference on Computer Vision (ECCV-2006).

+###### BRISK feature detector

+Speedy implements a modified version of the BRISK feature detector[2].
+It is able to give you feature points at multiple scales, as it finds them in scale-space.
+The `config` object accepts the following additional keys:

+* `depth: number`.
+An integer between `1` and `4` telling how "deep" the algorithm should go when searching for keypoints in scale-space.
+The higher the value, the more robust it is against scale transformations (at a slighly higher computational cost).
+Defaults to `4`.
+* `threshold: number`.
+An integer between `0` and `255`, just like in FAST.

+[2] Leutenegger, Stefan; Chli, Margarita; Siegwart, Roland Y. "BRISK: Binary robust invariant scalable keypoints".
+International Conference on Computer Vision (ICCV-2011)

 ##### Automatic sensitivity